sdnewhop/grinder/docs/labs/1-aisec-scan-example/README.md

 1. `-cp` - create graphical plots to visualize the unique data
 1. `-ni` - not increment any previous results (because for now we don't have any earlier results)

-:bulb: **Note #5 (Censys Scan):** If you also have Censys API keys with paid plan, you can add it with the following keys:
+:bulb: **Note #5 (Censys Scan):** If you also have Censys API account with a paid plan, you can add it with the following keys:
 ```
   -ci CENSYS_ID, --censys-id CENSYS_ID
                         Censys API ID key